Timothy Trenary, MA., LMFT. - Executive Director

 Outside the therapy room- I am an animal lover, crafter, and experience seeker.
 So when not in the therapy room, I can be found talking about my pets and researching new places to go to and new things to try!"

-Tibian Hassan, MA., LAMFT.
+Tibian Hassan, MA., LMFT.

-Tibian is an Associate Licensed Marriage and Family Therapist at Ramsey Family Therapy.
+Tibian is an Licensed Marriage and Family Therapist at Ramsey Family Therapy.
 Tibian received her Dual Bachelor's Degree in Psychology and Psychiatric Rehabilitation and later received her master's degree in Marriage and Family Therapy.

 "My approach is to create a collaborative journey with those that I work.
 I like to pull from various resources and tools to create a warm, and dynamic environment.
 Whether it be with couples, individuals, or families, I like to see all parties involved as the experts in their lives and my role is to help facilitate them through their goals.